matthieu-locussol/unforeseen-conspiracy-inc/CONSPIRACIES.md

 # Conspiracies - Unforeseen Conspiracy Inc.

+**LLM Prompt for Writing Descriptions:**

+**Objective:** Generate descriptions for new conspiracies (generators) and upgrades that sound like they are written by a seasoned, yet unhinged, internet conspiracy theorist, reminiscent of 4chan culture.

+**Tone Guidelines:**

+1. **Cynical & Arrogant:** The voice should be that of someone who believes they have uncovered profound, hidden truths that "normies" are too blind to see.
+Avoid cheerful or overly enthusiastic language.
+2. **Pseudo-Intellectual:** Use complex-sounding language to describe simple or absurd ideas.
+The goal is to sound smart while being completely ridiculous.
+3. **Deadpan Humor:** The humor should arise from the serious, matter-of-fact presentation of increasingly bizarre theories.
+Treat the most insane ideas as established fact.
+4. **Subtle Language:** Instead of using excessive exclamation marks or overtly "childish" phrasing, use declarative statements.
+The conviction in the tone is what sells the conspiracy.
+5. **Escalating Absurdity:** While early conspiracies might seem almost plausible (to a theorist), they should progressively become more detached from reality.
+The writing style should remain consistent, making the escalation funnier.
+6. **Key vocabulary (use sparingly):** "sheeple", "the elite", "normies", "red-pilled", "they", "the narrative".

+---

 This document describes conspiracies (generators) in the game with carefully balanced attributes for optimal progression pacing in a long-term game with 20+ generators.
 Numbers in this incremental clicker game can be huge.
 The biggest unit currently managed by the game is "DTg", 1DTg being equal